jmda8400/Currency-converter/README.md

 **Prerequisites**

 First and foremost, you need a python based integrated development environment, such as [Spyder](https://www.spyder-ide.org/) or [Pycharm](https://www.jetbrains.com/es-es/pycharm/).
-Next, you will need to install the next packages and libraries:
+Then, you will need to install the next packages and libraries:

 ## Resources
 >https://data-flair.training/blogs/currency-converter-python/